Tri-tip and brisket are among the most popular beef cuts. They both have a delicious taste, which is why they are my favorite meats to smoke.

 It takes much longer to cook brisket because this is a combination of two incredibly tough muscles with a lot of inner connective tissues that need to break down, so the meat becomes tender.

-If you have a frozen brisket, make sure it’s completely defrosted.
+If you have a frozen brisket, make sure it’s completely defrosted before cutting the fat cap.
 This can take up to a few days if you have a very large cut, so you should place the brisket in the fridge 72 hours before smoking it.

 Once the brisket is defrosted, it’s trimming time.
-Make sure to leave some fat on it to add flavor and make the brisket juicy and tender, but remove the fat on the underside of the brisket.
+Make sure to leave some fat from the fat cap on it to add flavor and make the brisket juicy and tender, but remove the fat on the underside of the brisket.
 It’s usually a quarter of an inch thick, which is too much fat.

 Pro tip: My strong suggestion is to go slowly when trimming the brisket.
 It’s better to go back and trim more than to trim too much.
 You’ll know you’re done trimming when there aren’t any rough fat areas.